riconaranjo/COMP-3004-Notes/README.md

 **Identifying:**
 - actors
 - scenarios
-- use cases (+ refining)
+- use-cases (+ refining)
-- actor / use case relationships
+- actor / use-case relationships
 - initial analysis objects
 - non-functional requirements

 ### Identifying Actors

 **An actor** is an entity that **interacts** with the system; they are **role abstraction**.
 - e.g. people / users
   - that need **access to the system**